-Over the past two years, we’ve seen an influx of modestly-sized timepieces from the dominant industry players.
+Over the past several years, we’ve seen an influx of modestly-sized timepieces from the dominant industry players.
 Even the leaders of the “wrist-saucer” trend, Panerai and Breitling, have changed their strategy and started developing a more approachable range.
 It turns out after years of wristwatches growing exponentially to the point where they dwarf anyone that isn’t an Expendables-style action star, not everyone wants to look like the Last Action Hero when they’re at the office.
 While it’s still more common than not to see watches landing over the 40-mm mark, it’s a good sign for the industry, especially for those with dainty wrists, that we’re slowly shifting back to more classically-proportioned timepieces.
 We rounded up six watches from the past few years, all from top-selling brands, that embrace the sub-40-mm fit.

 One of the biggest surprises at SIHH 2018 had to do with the fact that, for the first time in as long as anybody could remember, Panerai shifted directions.
 Just for example, the new Base Logo model is an ideal entry-level piece with an in-house movement for the aspiring Paneristi at less than $5,000, and the update to the Luminor Due line embraced a whole new status quo for the brand.
 With dimensions at 38 mm across , last year’s Luminor Due is Panerai’s smallest timepiece in recent history.
 It features every single recognizable Panerai trait such as the crown guard, sandwich dial, raised bezel, and cushion case, yet comes in an inherently wearable diameter.
 For those who always loved the Panerai design identity, but refused to wear one with a suit, this one’s for you.
 Pricing starts at $6,000.